Geronimo Allison

-Geronimo John Allison (born January 18, 1994) is an American professional football wide receiver.
-He played college football at Illinois, and was signed by the Green Bay Packers in 2016 as an undrafted free agent.
+Geronimo John Allison (born January 18, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football at Illinois and was signed by the Green Bay Packers in 2016 as an undrafted free agent.
+Allison was also a member of the Detroit Lions, Atlanta Falcons, Vegas Vipers, and Saskatchewan Roughriders.

 Early life

 In an interview with The News-Gazette, Allison said his mother, Melissa Glover, gave him his first name because she wanted to give him "a unique name".
-Allison credits his mother with instilling his religious faith, which he expresses in post-game prayers with opponents and teammates at midfield.
+Allison credits his mother with instilling his religious faith, which Allison expresses in post-game prayers with opponents and teammates at midfield.

 Allison attended Spoto High School in Riverview, Florida.
-He was academically ineligible his sophomore and junior years but worked in private classes with the coach's wife Anne Caparaso to improve his grades and had a successful senior season.
+He was academically ineligible as a sophomore and junior, but worked in private classes with the coach's wife, Anne Caparaso, to improve his grades and had a successful senior season.

 College career

 Due to his academic struggles in high school, Allison began college at Iowa Western Community College in Council Bluffs, Iowa.
 He proved to be a bright student, finishing an associate degree in just three semesters.
 Allison also led the team to a 22–1 record in two seasons, an NJCAA title, and led the conference in receptions, yards, and touchdowns in his second year.

-Allison transferred to the University of Illinois, where he played for the Fighting Illini in 2014 and 2015.
-During his junior year, Allison was usually the second option to freshman star Mike Dudek, though Allison caught five touchdowns to Dudek's six for the 6–7 Illini.
-In Week 3, Allison had a career-high six receptions for 160 yards and two touchdowns in a lopsided loss to Washington.
+Allison transferred to the University of Illinois Urbana-Champaign, where he played for the Fighting Illini in 2014 and 2015.
+As a junior, Allison was usually the second option to freshman star Mike Dudek, though Allison caught five touchdowns to Dudek's six for the 6–7 Illini.
+In Week 3, he had a career-high six receptions for 160 yards and two touchdowns in a lopsided loss to Washington.
 Allison took over the top spot his senior year, replacing the injured Dudek for 882 yards but only three touchdowns during the 5–7 campaign.
-Allison had over 90 yards receiving in five of the first seven games, but five or fewer receptions in the final five games of the season.
+Allison had over 90 receiving yards in five of the first seven games, but five or fewer receptions in the final five games of the season.
 He was an All-Big Ten Conference honorable mention, and won the team's Service Above Self award.